 - Scale – Developing a sales and marketing enablement process that promotes repeatability in sourcing and closing new business.

-Now you might ask, “Why aren’t my product marketers already doing this?”
+Now you might ask, “Why aren’t my product marketers using best practices?”
 Because you gave them a launch to do next Tuesday, and they don’t have time!
 When you force your product marketers to spend all their time on activities that have one-time value, they’ll never be able to build for repeatability and scale.
 You know the Pareto principle right?
 80% of your results are driven by 20% of your people.
 Product marketing has to be empowered and given the headspace it needs to extract the best ideas from the top 20% of your sales and go-to-market teams and package them up for the other 80% that make up your average (mostly because they vary too much in what they say/do in-market).
 It’s a simple concept really.
 But taking the time do this packaging is what makes great product marketing, well, great.
 When done correctly, it can help you avoid the dreaded product marketing fail, build confidence in the PMM function, and ultimately provide a significant boost to your overall marketing and sales effectiveness.

 Good luck and happy marketing!